If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 What is Mason Jar Beekeeping?

-As its name suggests, mason jar beekeeping refers to keeping bees in mason jars.
-The mason jars are fitted into the ordinary hive, where in this case the bees will utilize the mason jars when making combs and honey instead of (or in addition to) using hive frames.
+As its name suggests, Mason jar beekeeping refers to keeping bees in Mason jars.
+The Mason jars are fitted into the ordinary hive, where in this case the bees will utilize the Mason jars when making combs and honey instead of (or in addition to) using hive frames.
 Once the honey jars are filled with honey, they are taken out of the hive.
 The bees might take some time to figure out the use of the jars.
-However, once they get things right, it becomes so much easier for the bees to build their combs inside the mason jars.
-A DIY project for Mason jar beekeeping is possible and this can be done by anyone with some wood, bees, and the jars.
+However, once they get things right, it becomes so much easier for the bees to build their combs inside the Mason jars.
+A DIY project for Mason jar beekeeping is possible and this can be done by anyone with some wood, bees, and jars.

 Getting Started in Mason Jar Beekeeping

-One of the simplest designs of the mason jar hive is a combination of a square board made from pine.
-A borer is then used to drill equally spaced holes that will hold about 6 to 8 mason jars.
-The excluder is not required in this hive design, though you can place an empty super box above the jars to act as shelter above the jars and provide a platform for holding the hive roof in position.
-Most standard hives have the desired height that can accommodate the mason jars.
+One of the simplest designs of the Mason jar hive is a combination of a square board made from pine.
+A borer is then used to drill equally spaced holes that will hold about 6 to 8 Mason jars.
+The excluder is not required in this hive design, though you can place an empty super box above the jars to act as a shelter above the jars and provide a platform for holding the hive roof in position.
+Most standard hives have the desired height that can accommodate the Mason jars.

-The wooden board that holds the mason jars is at first measured and cut to the required fit for the hive.
-Holes are then bored into the board and these will be same size as the mason jar mouths.
+The wooden board that holds the Mason jars is first measured and cut to the required fit for the hive.
+Holes are then bored into the board and these will be the same size as the Mason jar mouths.

 The First Few Weeks are the Hardest

-The first few weeks upon setting up the mason jars may prove to be the most challenging and disappointing.
-The bees may seem to take no notice of the jars and they might not begin building wax and combs on the jars for awhile.
-Later on however, they will begin by building wax on the sides of the jars then build the combs upwards.
+The first few weeks of setting up the Mason jars may prove to be the most challenging and disappointing.
+The bees may seem to take no notice of the jars and they might not begin building wax and combs on the jars for a while.
+Later on, however, they will begin by building wax on the sides of the jars and then build the combs upwards.
 If you are keen, you will notice some of the combs protruding from underneath the jars.
 The bees should be allowed to take their time when building the wax and combs, even if this could be a slow process.

 You should avoid lifting up the board or jars at this time.
 In most cases, the bees will focus on the hive frames before moving up to the jars.
 This should not discourage you since they work on what they are familiar with at first.
 That means it will take a while before they build combs in the jars.
 Once they begin, they will fill up the jars in no time.
 You should however take off the jars before the bees store too much honey in them.
 There is only a little space to build the combs and that means it might not take much time to get the jars filled.